-NOTE: Captions may contain information about timing, colour and positioning.
+NOTE 1: Captions may contain information about timing, colour and positioning.
 This caption data is important for caption users.
 Timing is used for caption synchronization.
 Colour can be used for speaker identification.
 Position can be used to avoid obscuring important information.

+NOTE 2: If a Braille device is connected, the ICT should provide an option to display captions on the Braille device.

 7.1.2 Captioning synchronization

-Where ICT displays captions, the mechanism to display captions shall preserve synchronization between the audio and the corresponding captions.
+Where ICT displays captions, the mechanism to display captions shall preserve synchronization between the audio and the corresponding captions as follows:

+Captions in recorded material: within 100 ms of the time stamp of the caption

+Live captions: within 100 ms of the availability of the caption to the player.

 7.1.3 Preservation of captioning